kevinkga/bbos/README.md

 # Build the image
 Building the image itself is simple.
 Just issue the following command: `./createImage.sh <your base image>`

-e.g. `./createImage.sh enlarged-ubuntu-21.10-preinstalled-server-armhf+raspi.img`.
+e.g. `./createImage.sh enlarged-jammy-preinstalled-server-armhf+raspi.img`.

 # Burn the image.
 There are many tools that will write images to disk.
 However, a simple method is using DD:
-`sudo dd bs=4M if=enlarged-ubuntu-21.10-preinstalled-server-armhf+raspi.img  of=/dev/sdX conv=fsync`
+`sudo dd bs=4M if=enlarged-jammy-preinstalled-server-armhf+raspi.img  of=/dev/sdX conv=fsync`

 # Summary
 In the, once you've understood the tools and the concepts around them, you can simplify the entire process of building images using the `deploy.sh` utility instead.
 This assumes that your customisations are in place and that you only want to build and deploy an image to a disk device.